coire1/vue-inject-env/README.md

 5. Works with command line environment variables
 6. Simple and straightforward

-### Compatibility
+### Port

-`react-inject-env` was built with support for both `create-react-app` and `dotenv`.

-However due to the simplicity of it, it should work with almost all scripts and tools.
+This project is ported from [react-inject-env](https://github.com/codegowhere/react-inject-env) and adapted to work in a Vue + Vite environment.